Student Organization Advisor Resources

 Registered student organizations may have additional advisors, i.e. coaches (typical of sports clubs) or alumni advisors, if permitted by their constitution and/or by-laws.

-Student Involvement Weekly Newsletter - Each Monday, the Center for Campus Life sends an OrgSync generated newsletter to all students and advisors who have an OrgSync account.
-If you would like to receive these weekly emails please click on "OrgSync Login" on the front page of the website to create your account.
+Student Involvement Weekly Newsletter - Each Monday, the Center for Campus Life produces a TechConnect generated newsletter which can be found under News in TechConnect.
+If you would like to view these weekly emails please click on "TechConnect Login" on the front page of the website to create your account.
 The information is also published on the main page of the website.

 Student Org Resources - On-campus resources for General Information, Legal Issues, Organizational Management, Organizational Finance and Policies & Procedures